jasonshyang/jasonshyang.github.io/_tabs/about.md

 ---

 # 👋 Hi there
-I have over a decade of experience as a product developer in the financial services industry.
-Throughout my career, I’ve been deeply passionate about technology and have worked closely with software developers, which fueled my aspiration to transition into software development.
+I'm a software developer based in the UK with over a decade of experience in product development within the financial services industry.
+My background in consumer lending, financial operations, and product strategy gives me a unique perspective when it comes to building impactful, scalable, and secure software systems.

-In April 2024, I began my journey into software development, combining my extensive domain knowledge with my enthusiasm for building impactful solutions.
-I’m excited to grow in this field and contribute to creating innovative software.
+In April 2024, I began my journey into software development, exactly one year later in April 2025, I have made the transition into a fulltime Rust developer role, turning a long-standing passion into a profession.

 ---